Acoustic Navigation

 How does underwater acoustic positioning work?

-Underwater acoustic positioning systems utilise sound waves or acoustic signals to perform positioning utilising a technique known as Ultra-Short Baseline, or USBL.
+Underwater acoustic positioning systems utilize sound waves or acoustic signals to perform positioning utilizing a technique known as Ultra-Short Baseline, or USBL.
 A device known as a hydrophone functions like an underwater microphone and speaker, and transmits and receives the acoustic signals used in the USBL.

 A device known as a USBL transducer is what is created when an array of hydrophones is manufactured with very precise distances and geometries between the individual hydrophone elements.